Skip to contents

 scale_fill_distiller(palette = "OrRd")

 We can use geom_sf_sample from the ggdibbler package to instead view each estimate as a sample of values from its sampling distribution.
+If you want to see the original geometry lines, I would recommend layering a geom_sf with NA fill over the top.

 set.seed(1)